 Q: How would you explain your Engineering field to young girls?

 A: I would tell them I build things.
-I enable people get access to services (road Construction).
-That my work involves creating hope through Construction of structures (hospitals, schools, homes) I mean at the end of the day we need structures to carry out any activity in.
+I enable people to get access to services (road Construction).
+My work involves creating hope through the Construction of structures (hospitals, schools, homes) I mean at the end of the day we need structures to carry out any activity in.
 I have been lucky to work with remote communities and the joy of bringing a service close to them such as a hospital is on another level.
-Or maybe Construction of a water pan and enabling them have access to water.
+Or maybe the Construction of a water pan and enable them to have access to water.
 It is a very fulfilling career